microsoft/MarS/README.md

 - **Real Order-Level Data**: While our demo uses a noise agent to generate initial states, production-grade forecasting requires complete order-level historical data to accurately simulate future market behavior.

-- **Sufficient Computational Resources**: Our off-line research simulates 128 trajectories per state to generate robust forecasting signals.
+- **Sufficient Computational Resources**: Our offline research simulates 128 trajectories per state to generate robust forecasting signals.
 In our experiments, we utilized 128 GPUs running parallel simulations across different instruments and starting states.

 - **Optimized Inference Pipeline**: The current implementation prioritizes validating the model's scalability, realistic, interactive, and controllable order generation capabilities.
 For production deployment, significant inference optimizations are necessary, as detailed in the section below.